wesyao/pet-shop-ethereum-tutorial/tutorial.md

 #### Compiling
 - Solidity is a compiled language.
 We need to compile the code for EVM (Ethereum Virtual Machine) to run.

 Open a new terminal and run testrpc.
 This will start a new local blockchain.
+This will provide you a set of accounts, keys, and a wallet.

 ```javascript
 testrpc